Bézier Games

 Bézier Games, Inc. is a privately owned American tabletop game publisher, known by hobby gamers for Castles of Mad King Ludwig and Suburbia, and known to casual gamers for the One Night Ultimate Werewolf series, Werewords, the Silver series, and Ultimate Werewolf.
 It was founded in San Jose, California in 2006 by Ted Alspach upon publication of Start Player (also designed by Ted Alspach).
 In 2013, the company was renamed Bézier Games, Inc. when it incorporated.
 The company moved to Louisville, Tennessee in 2016 run by Ted & Toni Alspach.

 Bézier Games produces a variety of board games and card games, specializing in medium weight strategy and social deduction party games.
 Several of their games have accompanying mobile applications that assist in gameplay, scorekeeping, or digital play.
 Their number one seller, One Night Ultimate Werewolf, is well known for this.

 Bézier Games has received several awards for their games, including the Mensa Select award for Suburbia, Castles of Mad King Ludwig, and Favor of the Pharaoh.
 One Night Ultimate Werewolf was recommended by the Spiel des Jahres jury in 2015, and Werewords was a finalist for the Spiel des Jahres in 2019.
-Bézier Games’ products are distributed worldwide and licensed in over twelve different languages.
+Bézier Games’ products are distributed worldwide and licensed in over twenty different languages.